Standard FAQ and database update

 Last Updated:September 9, 2023

-Chondroitin is a glycosaminoglycan.
-It consists of long polysaccharide chains with a repeating disaccharide structure.
-Supplements are taken in the form of chondroitin sulfate.
-Chondroitin is found naturally in cartilage, where it helps prevent tissue breakdown and provides mechanical support for the joints.[3][4]
+Chondroitin is a glycosaminoglycan made up of long polysaccharide chains with a repeating disaccharide structure and is commonly taken as chondroitin sulfate supplements.
+It occurs naturally in cartilage, where it helps prevent tissue breakdown and supports joint mechanics.

 Dosage recommendations range from 800 mg–1200 mg per day.
 This may be taken as a single dose or in 2–3 400mg doses.[1]